mobleyc/sp1/README.md

 3. IDP redirects you back to SP, where your username is displayed

 For more details on how to deploy Shibboleth IDP and Django SP refer to [this post](http://codeinpython.blogspot.com/2015/11/how-to-setup-shibboleth-identity.html).

+##Notes
+1. The latest version of djangosaml2 (0.16.10) has a bug, which has been fixed, but is not in a release yet.
+As a result we're pulling from github master for now.
+This dependency should be update in requirements.txt when a new release is pushed, containing the fix.
+The bug details are [here](https://github.com/knaperek/djangosaml2/pull/105)